 Worship is the heart of our Children’s Ministry program.
 Through worship children reflect on important life issues, are uplifted through music, hold others in care, and have time to listen to the still small voice within.

-On Sunday mornings we offer worship services at 9:30 and 11:20.
+On Sunday mornings we offer a worship service at 10:30.
 We offer child care for our youngest children.
 We have three different kinds of services for our families:

 - Multigenerational Services happen once a month, and all families worship with the whole congregation in our Sanctuary, Hamilton Hall.
 These services often mark special occasions in the church’s program year.